London Salvage Corps: Watching and working salvage

 When a fire took place, a man was left behind in charge of the salvage if the property was insured.
 If there was uncertainty over whether the property was insured, but it appeared probable that it was, a man was left until the information was obtained later.
 The duty, if an important one, was divided into a day and night duty.
 This enabled an experienced man to be sent on day duty to meet the surveyor, and to carry out his instructions regarding the working out of the salvage; and a junior man at night.
 The day man, if working out salvage, would employ a number of men called strangers, over whom he acted as a kind of foreman.
 The working out might take the form of dividing up damaged goods into lots ready for a sale to be held by the surveyor, or of sifting over the debris to find remains of certain articles claimed for.
 If, for instance, a large fire occurred at a pianoforte manufacturers, and the debris was all in one common heap, the London Salvage Corps might have to arrange certain quantities of pegs and wires in order to give an idea of the number of pianos before the fire.
 The watching continued until the loss was settled, when the charge of the premises was given over to the assured.

 Scandal

 During the 1930s the service was accused of participating in a criminal arson scandal.
 At the trial of Leopold Harris in 1934, he testified that he had had nearly every Salvage Corps officer "in his pocket".
 Harris was later sentenced to 14 years in jail.
 Captain Brymore Eric Miles, chief of the insurance companies' salvage corps was sentenced to four years in jail for "corruption and conspiring to pervert the administration of justice."
 The arson ring took £500,000 in false insurance claims.

+Ranks

+The ranks of London Salvage Corps were an altered version of regular Fire Brigade/Fire Service Ranks.